Annika Markovic

-Annika Lisa Markovic (born 9 June 1964) is a Swedish diplomat who became the incumbent ambassador to Austria since 2021.
-She has formerly been appointed as the ambassador to the Netherlands from 2018 to 2021, Brazil from 2008 to 2011, and the Philippines from 2003 to 2007.
+Annika Lisa Markovic (born 9 June 1964) is a Swedish diplomat.
+From 1 September 2025 Annika Markovic has joined the Stockholm Environment Institute as their Engagement and Impact Director.
+She is currently responsible for communication and outreach building a bridge between science and policy decisions.
+She has formerly been appointed as the ambassador to Austria and Slovakia from 2021 to 2025, the Netherlands from 2018 to 2021, Brazil from 2008 to 2011, and the Philippines from 2003 to 2007.

 Education

 Markovic majored in social sciences from the upper secondary school Brännkyrka Gymnasium in 1982, and received her degree from the Stockholm University in business economics in 1986.
 She also has a diploma from the Sorbonne University in Paris, certification of Langue et de Civilisation in 1983.

 Diplomatic career

 Philippines

 Markovic began as the first secretary at the Swedish Mission to the United Nations in New York City from 1995 to 1999.
 Later, she became the deputy director at the Ministry of Foreign Affairs' multilateral department from 2000 to 2003.
 She would receive her first high-raking appointed as the Ambassador to the Philippines and Palau from 2003 to 2007.